You can deploy a machine on Microsoft Azure to run ArcGIS Pro and ArcGIS Desktop clients (ArcMap, ArcCatalog, ArcGlobe, and ArcScene).

 - Choose the image Size.

 The image size determines the minimum size of the operating system disk (C:\) of the virtual machine created from the image.
 You can increase the size of the provisioned disk for the virtual machine created from the image, but you cannot decrease the size below the image size.
-See Azure Managed Disks Overview in the Microsoft Azure documentation for more information.
+See the Microsoft Azure documentation for more information on Azure managed disks.

 - Click create to create the image.